MrRafsan0/linux-management/assignment-7/README.md

 #### Challenges Faced
 - **Dependency Issues**: Had to install missing dependencies manually.
 - **Permissions**: Required `--dangerous` flag to install locally built snaps.

----

-This document covers the required practical exercises for LXD, Docker, and Snapcraft, along with installation steps, experiments, and challenges encountered.